 The power of adequate lighting can change a kitchen space dramatically, whether bright lights for children to sit at the dining table and complete home-work or warm under cupboard lighting to create a relaxing atmosphere to sip a glass of wine and cook a pot roast.
 Lighting is the staple to change the mood and feel of your kitchen and provides much-needed updating.
 Perhaps opt for some easy to install strip lights from eBay, at around £15 per strip for a contemporary feel, or invest in a few copper pendant lights to plant above the kitchen island to add a rustic edge.

-The tips above are budget friendly in helping you to update and change your kitchen to help regain its title of the heart of the home.
+What’s better, the tips above are budget-friendly.
+They help you to update and change your kitchen to help regain its title of the heart of the home.

 Our contributor certainly has some valid points.
-Each of these sounds like something I should be doing as I have been longing for an update to my kitchen for months.
+Each of these sounds like something I should be doing.
+I have been longing for an update to my kitchen for months.
 Perhaps I’ll give one of these a go.

 What budget-friendly ideas do you have?